 - UCI Administrative Policies & Procedures

-Establishment and naming of an endowed chair is subject to approval by the President upon recommendation of the Chancellor.
+- Establishment, naming, and disestablishment of an Endowed Chair is subject to approval by the President upon recommendation of the Chancellor.
 No commitment for establishing and naming a chair shall be made to a prospective donor prior to Presidential approval.

-- An endowed chair will be established only upon acceptance by the Chancellor of (a) cash or a binding pledge that immediately or within a reasonable period of time will create a corpus in an amount sufficient to provide income adequate for meeting the purposes of the chair, or (b) a legally binding commitment to provide appropriate income at the end of each fiscal year from an equivalent corpus held inviolate by a trustee.
+- cash or a binding pledge that immediately or within a reasonable period of time will create a Minimum Funding Level sufficient to provide income adequate for meeting the purposes of the chair; or

-- The endowed chair and the income from its endowment will be used for the designated area of study for as long as that area is a part of UCI's academic program.
-The terms of acceptance of a gift will state that should the designated area of study no longer be a part of UCI's academic program, the income from the endowment will be used to support a chair in an area related as closely as possible to the original.
+- The Endowed Chair and the payout from its endowment will be used for the designated area of study for as long as that area is a part of UCI's academic program.
+The terms of acceptance of a gift should include provisions permitting the alternative University uses of payout during the period prior to full funding of the endowment or when the chair is vacant; and the reallocation to alternative University uses if the Minimum Funding Level is not ultimately realized or if the subject area ceases to be consistent with the University’s mission and the academic plan of the campus.
+Suggested language to include statements that should the designated area of study no longer be a part of UCI's academic program, the income from the endowment will be used to support a chair in an area related as closely as possible to the original.

 - Campus Review

-The Chancellor, in consultation with the Executive Vice Chancellor and the Vice Chancellor-University Advancement, will review proposals concerning establishment of an endowed chair.
-Before an Action Item for the Establishment and Naming of the Endowed Chair or Professorship is forwarded to the President, however, the Graduate Council, the Committee on Educational Policy, the Committee on Academic Personnel, and the Committee on Planning and Budget will be consulted on proposals for endowed chairs pertaining to all academic units other than those restricted to the College of Medicine.
-With regard to proposals for endowed chairs restricted to the College of Medicine, the Graduate Council, two COM committees (the current Curriculum and Educational Policy Committee and the Strategic Planning Committee or their equivalents), the Committee on Academic Personnel, and the Committee on Planning and Budget will be so consulted before an Action Item is forwarded to the President.
-The Executive Vice Chancellor is responsible for ensuring that this is done.
-In addition, the Executive Vice Chancellor will consult as necessary with the appropriate department chair(s) and/or dean(s).
+The Chancellor, in consultation with the Provost and Executive Vice Chancellor and the Vice Chancellor-University Advancement, will review proposals concerning establishment of an Endowed Chair.
+Before an Action Item for the Establishment and Naming of the Endowed Chair or Professorship is forwarded to the President, the Vice Chancellor-University Advancement is responsible for ensuring that the Irvine Division of the Academic Senate is consulted in keeping with its internal policies and procedures.
+In addition, the Provost and Executive Vice Chancellor will consult as necessary with the appropriate department chair(s) and/or dean(s).